-The IA evaluation team determined the net benefit (See: Section VIII below) of each proposal to establish the ranking of proposals to be reviewed for system summarize the Step 1 net benefit of proposals.
+The IA evaluation team determined the net benefit (See: Section VIII below) of each proposal to establish the ranking of proposals to be reviewed for system impact as part of the Step 2 process.
+Figures 6 and 7 summarize the Step 1 net benefit of proposals.